-The 2020 submission window will be open from May 1 through September 30.
+The 2021 submission window will be open from February 1 through March 31.
 Induction providers may submit at any time during this window.
-Links to the online form will be posted here when they are opened.
+Follow the links below to access the appropriate application.

 Receiving Feedback and Approval

-CDE will aim to review submitted rubrics and provide feedback or notice of approval within 30 days of submission, but submission volume in a given month may impact this timeline.
+CDE will aim to review submitted rubrics and provide feedback as quickly as possible.
 Feedback will be a result of a team of reviewers from CDE and the field with relevant expertise.
 Review teams will assign a rating of ‘exceeds expectations’, ‘meets expectations’, ‘needs improvement’, or ‘more information required’ to each indicator.
 A rating of ‘needs improvement’ will be accompanied by a description of improvements that must be made to the program within a specified period of time.
 Programs may receive approval with ratings of ‘needs improvement’ on one or more indicators.
 CDE will follow up with the program during or after the specified period of time to ensure the improvements are made.

 Frequently Asked Questions